drifter-handbook/drifter-handbook.github.io/_posts/2016-01-11-Deck-Of-Many-Familiars.md

 Paper Crane (lv 1): Summons a Paper Crane monster as an ally.

+Trap Card (lv 1): Summons a Snaptrap creature that acts as a trap.
+Snaptraps can burrow into the ground and hide in loose terrain.

 Restored Relic:
 This artifact cannot be destroyed.

-Blue Bane:
+Blue Bane (Lv.
+3):
-The bearer of this artifact has +2 to hit and +2 damage against any Blue enemies.
+The bearer of this artifact has +3 to hit and +3 damage against any Blue enemies.

 ### Feats